willherzog/symfony-form-bundle/README.md

 * The "widget" (i.e. container element) for `CollectionType` field groups has the HTML classes "sub-form-container" and "group-members" automatically added; entries with multiple fields receive the HTML classes "sub-form" and "group-member"
 * Widget blocks for `MoneyType` and `PercentType` fields (whenever they have a symbol set) include an "input-type-symbol" (using `<span>`), which is wrapped—together with the actual input element—in a `<div>` with the HTML classes "faux-number-widget" and "with-type-symbol" (the latter class is also added to their rows for maximum versatility with styling the symbol elements)

-Lastly (although the list of this bundle's features is hardly exhaustive), this bundle includes the following static/client-side files, which should be available under your project's `public/bundles/whform/` directory:
+Lastly (although this list of the bundle's features is hardly exhaustive), this bundle includes the following static/client-side files, which should be available under your project's `public/bundles/whform/` directory:

 * `module/functions.mjs` – Exports the `activateToggleSwitch`, `enableCollapsibleFieldsets`, `createRemoveButtonElement` and `setupSubFormRemoveAction` functions (the latter two are intended for use with entries of `CollectionType` field groups)
 * `style/form.css` – Functional-only style rules for this bundle's features

-\* I'm planning to make these features configurable at some point.
+\* I intend to make these features configurable at some point.

 Installation